andycranston/raritan-luascripts/README-threshold-helper.md

 is crossed the PDU can raise an alert (e.g. send an email).

-The `threshold-helper.lua` script can be used to get an idea of what `normal` values are and this should help in determining effective threshold values to set on eahc PDU.
+The `threshold-helper.lua` script can be used to get an idea of what `normal` values are and this should help in determining effective threshold values to set on each PDU.

 ## Changing default duration and/or interval

-To change the default duration of 10 minutes and/or the sampling interval of 5 seconds use the "Start With Arguments" menu option on the Lua scripts page of the PDU web interface.
+To change the default duration of 10 minutes and/or the default sampling interval of 5 seconds use the "Start With Arguments" menu option on the Lua scripts page of the PDU web interface.

 To change duration specify an argument called `duration` and enter value for the number of minutes to run the script.

-To change sampling interval specify an argument called `interval` and enter value for the number of seconds to run the script.
+To change sampling interval specify an argument called `interval` and enter value for the number of seconds to wait between samples.

 ## Powered off outlets

 The script also monitors the power state of the outlets.

-If an outlet was powered off every time it was sampled then a message:
+If an outlet was powered off every time it was sampled then a message similar to:

 ```
 (likely powered off)
 ```

-will appear after the name/number.
+will appear after the outlet name/number.

-If an outlet was powered off during at least one sample (but not all the samples) then this message:
+If an outlet was powered off during at least one sample (but not all the samples) then a message similar to:

 ```
 (powered off some of the time)